questionmark/PowerShellTemplate/README.md

 ### Classes and Initialization

 Classes, enums, and other module prerequisites should be placed in the classes folder.
-We name these with a digit-prefix (e.g. `00-init.ps1`, `10-ClassDependency.ps1`, `20-SampleClass.ps1`, etc), such that they can be prioritised appropriately and will be added in order at the top of the resultant psm1 file.
+We name these with a digit-prefix (e.g. `00-init.ps1`, `10-ClassDependency.ps1`, `20-SampleClass.ps1`, etc), such that they can be prioritized appropriately and will be added in order at the top of the resultant psm1 file.

 ## Writing PowerShell Modules